alt012ucsd/cse15l-lab-reports/Lab_Report_5.md

 4.)
 Setup

+Files & Directory:

-- I used the files `ArrayExamples.java` and `ArrayTests.java` in the `lab3` directory.
+I used the files `ArrayExamples.java` and `ArrayTests.java` in the `lab3` directory.
 These were files included with Lab 3.

 Contents Before the Changes: